alexhalbeisen/fundraiser-site/index.md

     at once.
 These movements are what get you to where you want in the end.<br><br>I''ve been faced with this personal challenge of honoring her.
 Unsure where to even begin, I have to start somewhere so long as I keep moving.
-So here is the first step in her honor.<br><br>This is what she would want for the world; continue to help those who are struggling.
+So here is the first step in her honor.
+This is what she would want for the world; continue to help those who are struggling.
 Love yourself and others around you.
 This is our gift to her. '
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''